Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/cardinality/README.md

 4 \cdot 4 \cdot 4 \cdot 1 = 64
 ```

-However, this is not the cardinality since this is not the number **actual** existing combinations.
+However, this is not the cardinality since this is not the number of **actual** existing combinations.
 For the actual combinations in the table, each value of `host` is mapped to one region, since a server can only exist in one region, and each record has exactly $`1`$ unique `request_id`, meaning the actual number of combinations is

 ```math
 4 \cdot 1 \cdot 1 \cdot 1 = 4